Home Research People Publications Teaching

 The main focus of our research is morphological variation.
 This is because variation is the raw material for selection: its amount and nature condition the evolutionary possibilities.
 Using geometric morphometrics we quantify patterns of shape variation and evolution at various scales using diverse models.
 We try to place our research at the junction of structural biology (molecular developmental genetics), functional biology (population biology/biomechanics) and phylogeny (historical dimension).
 Acounting for the real complexity of development-environment interactions is a major challenge of modern evolutionary biology.

-|Evolution of wing shape and color in Morpho butterflies|
+|Evolution of wing shape, color and flight in Morpho butterflies|

 |G matrices and phenotypic plasticity in Drosophila suzukii|

-We are investigating the evolution of G matrix of wing shape in the context of the european invasion of Drosophila suzukii, that provides a unique opportunity to quantify the effects of strong selection and drift on G.
+We are investigating the evolution of G matrix of wing shape in the context of the worldwide invasion of Drosophila suzukii, that provides a unique opportunity to quantify the effects of strong selection and drift on G.

 We study wing size and shape plasticity, and investigate its functional consequences using videography of flight.